One of the most effective methods of starting a survival fire is also one of the oldest – flint and steel.

-That was the emphasis for finding a more effective method of survival fire making to teach scouts.
+That was the emphasis for finding a more effective method of teaching survival fire making.
 I went to a camporee where Bill Henry, a mountain man reenactor, was teaching flint and steel fire making to scouts.
 Judging from the kids’ interest, F&S had a lot of potential as a teaching tool.

 The technique is simple: strike a rock with a piece of high carbon steel, creating sparks.
 Catch the spark on a piece of charred material and blow it into an ember.
 Put the ember in a tinder nest and blow it into a flame.
 The method’s effectiveness was very impressive.
 But more important was the scouts’ enthusiasm for learning the ancient skill.
 I decided to get good with F&S.